openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

     adduser edison dialout
     dpkg-reconfigure tzdata    # Set local time-zone

-Log out, and log back in as edison (with the password you just set above), unless you're using an Explorer board (in which case you'll need to run everything that follows as root for libmraa to work right)

-Next, copy your ssh key to the edison if appropriate (directions you can adapt are here: http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/rpi.html#mac-and-linux), and run 'reboot' to upgrade your kernels and clear out logged in sessions and IDs

 * Edit /etc/logrotate.conf and set the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space

-* Edit to remove the Need for entering the password when running Sudo Command, only needed if you'll be running as the edison user instead of root: I.E. running Edison on Breakout board or Sparkfun board, not needed with Explorer board.
+* If you're *not* using the Explorer board and want to run everything as `edison` instead of `root`, log out and log back in as edison (with the password you just set above).
+(If you're using an Explorer board you'll need to stay logged in as root and run everything that follows as root for libmraa to work right.)

+* If you have an ssh key and want to be able to log into your Edison without a password, copy your ssh key to the edison (directions you can adapt are here: http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/rpi.html#mac-and-linux)

+* If you're *not* using the Explorer board, are running as the `edison` users, and want to be able to run sudo without typing a password, run:
 ```
     $ su -
     $ visudo
 ```
- add to the end of the file
+and add to the end of the file:
 ```
  edison ALL=(ALL) NOPASSWD: ALL
 ```

-You have now installed the operating system on your edison!
+You have now installed the operating system on your Edison!
 You can now proceed to the next step of adding yourself to [Loops in Progress](https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/loops-in-progress.html)

 ## Troubleshooting